railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_analysis.rst

 received.
 To get an analysis by product, use the module :mod:`product_margin`.
 The function of this module is described in detail in the chapter :ref:`ch-sales`.

-To analyze the received quantities, you can use the statistical modules in Warehouse.
+To analyze the received quantities, you can use the statistical reports in Warehouse.

 ..
 Copyright © Open Object Press.
 All rights reserved.